 We have a long history of working in China, with Alison having first worked with Chinese educators in 2010.
-Since then she has gone on to lead the Enterprise Evolution team to teach over 500 educators across China, with NCEE China, and is now working in partnership on the first ever co-designed (China:UK) staff development programme – CEO: Creating Entrepreneurial Outcomes’ (创能 chuang neng) – delivering to the needs of Chinese educators.
+Since then she has gone on to lead the Enterprise Evolution team to teach 700+ educators across China and is now working in partnership on the first ever co-designed (China:UK) staff development programme – CEO: Creating Entrepreneurial Outcomes’ (创能 chuang neng) – delivering to the needs of Chinese educator.

 Our experienced team delivers staff development programmes and supports the development of entrepreneurial universities and colleges by: